community-led-design/kit/src/resources/consent-form-1.md

 [Organization] will keep your responses confidential.

 #### Quotes and ideas
-You will not be identified individually in any way in written reports of this research unless you consent to your quotes and ideas being attributed to you by selecting the appropriate checkboxes below.
+You will not be identified individually in any way in written reports of this research unless you consent to your quotes and ideas being attributed to you by selecting the appropriate checkboxes at the bottom of this document.
 If you agree to being quoted, we will send you a link to the summary report prior to publishing for your final review and approval.

 #### Data files
 During the research and analysis period, access to data files will be restricted to the research team.
 All files will be stored in the [Organization] secure database until [Date], after which all data related to this study will be erased from the [Organization] database.